hmartelb/Pix2Pix-Timbre-Transfer/README.md

 Strictly speaking, the values of the Spectrogram returned by the STFT operation are complex numbers.
 Therefore, for the network to process the data it needs to be decomposed further.
 The magnitude of the signal is the modulus of Spectrogram, namely ``np.abs(S)`` and the phase of the signal is the angle, obtained as ``np.angle(S)``.

-### Pix2Pix (fixed instrument pair)
+The component that carries the most relevant information is the magnitude, and it is the only one passed to the network, as shown in the following diagrams:

-The component that carries the most relevant information is the magnitude, and it is the only one passed to the network, as shown in this diagram:
+#### Fixed instrument pair
 <p align="center">
 <img src="docs/Pix2Pix Timbre Transfer.png" width="960" height="391">
 </p>